bkuri/vfab/docs/api/daemon-reference.md

 # Daemon Command Reference

-Complete reference for the ploTTY daemon process and WebSocket server.
+Complete reference for the vfab daemon process and WebSocket server.

 ## Overview

-The ploTTY daemon (`plotty daemon`) is a long-running background process that manages:
+The vfab daemon (`vfab daemon`) is a long-running background process that manages:
 - Job queue processing and execution
 - WebSocket server for real-time monitoring
 - Hardware device management